Cibucico/Cibucico/README.md

 ### 😍 What i like to do:
 - I like challenges, learning, LOGICAL PROBLEMS, helping, sharing and living !!!

-### 💡 Goals for 2020:
+### 💡 Goals for 2024:
 - Finish setting up my Github Profile so i can display my skills
-- Be more proficient in JavaScript,TypeScript and React
+- Be more proficient in Python,JavaScript,TypeScript and React
 - Become skilled in Java, kotlin
 - Grow as a person mentally, physically and spriritually